sorryb/Northwind/NorthwindWeb/Readme.txt

 #Roles
-    There are five roles, they offer different degrees of access for two categories of Customers and Employees Anyone logged in or out has access to the presentation interface
+    There are five roles, they offer different degrees of access for two categories of Customers and Employees Anyone logged in or out has access to the eCommerce interface

 	  Customers: Guest: They have the lowest degree of access, they only have access to change the password
 	             Customers: When a user places his first order, he becomes Customers and can see their orders